• Skip to primary navigation

 Orecchiette with Peas, Pecorino and Onions on a plate.

-Today we are sharing our spring recipe for Orecchiette with Peas, Pecorino and Onions.
-The dish features peas, an early arriving vegetable, and the sweet onions that start rolling into the grocery stores around the time the calendar changes to spring.
+Making and eating food that is a harbinger of the spring season is one way to appreciate it.
+This pasta recipe features peas, an early arriving vegetable, and the sweet onions that start rolling into the grocery stores around the time the calendar changes to spring.

-pasta with peas, pecorino and onions.
+orecchiette pasta with peas, pecorino and onions.

 I love the rich salty flavor that Pecorino Romano cheese brings to this dish.
 The recipe calls for more cheese than I would typically add, but adding a bit more really founds out the flavors, as the savory cheese balances the sweet onions.